rstrube/dotnet-console-app-boilerplate/README.md

 ## Initialization

 The initialization logic leverages the new .NET `HostApplicationBuilder` (as opposed to using the older `IHostBuilder`).
 You can examine the code in [Program.cs](https://github.com/rstrube/dotnet-console-app-boilerplate/blob/main/src/ConsoleAppBoilerplate/Program.cs) to better understand the initialization steps.
-You'll most likely want to extend the services that are registered for dependency injection purposes, and/or register additional configuration objects.
-This is where the initialization and bootstrapping for the console application is contained.
+You'll most likely want to register additional services for dependency injection purposes, and also register additional configuration objects.

 ## Execution Logic